St. Petersburg Uber and Lyft Ride Share Accident Lawyers

 Since the foundation of the rideshare company Uber in 2009, this mode of transportation has blossomed into one of the most popular and successful industries in the country — but not without its risks which can potentially lead you to need one of our expert Uber and Lyft Ride Share Accident Lawyers.

 The thriving metropolitan region of St. Petersburg Bay is a rideshare hotspot, with thousands of drivers and riders.
 Unfortunately, ridesharing isn’t always the safest way to get around.
 When the worst happens, you need an experienced Uber and Lyft accident lawyer on your side.

-Bulluck Law Group has been around since the very beginning of ridesharing in Tampa.
+Bulluck Law Group has been around since the very beginning of ridesharing in St. Petersburg.
 We have plenty of experience handling these types of claims, which are often complex since the laws are relatively new.
 Whether you’re a rideshare driver, passenger, or injured third party (such as a pedestrian), we can help you fight for fair compensation.
-Call us at (813) 988-7800 to schedule your free consultation with Tampa Uber and Lyft ride share accident lawyers.
+Call us at (813) 988-7800 to schedule your free consultation with one of our St. Petersburg Uber and Lyft Ride Share Accident Lawyers.

 What Should I Do If a Family Member or I Get in an Uber or Lyft Accident?

 Get immediate legal help after sustaining any type of injury in an Uber or Lyft accident.
 As a passenger, the odds are high that someone else is legally responsible for causing your injury, giving you the chance to seek financial recovery through the rideshare company’s insurer.
 The sooner you contact us, the better your chances of protecting your rights as a crash victim.
 Here are the basic steps to take after a rideshare accident: